Grants for Women

 Why is Grant Money Available to Women?

-Grant money for women aims to help females meet their educational and career goals.
-The millions of dollars available may also fill the gap where women don’t have as many opportunities.
+Grant money for women aims to help females meet their educational and career goals (if you qualify of course!).
+The millions of dollars available to those who qualify may also fill the gap where women don’t have as many opportunities.
 Take the workforce.
 In spite of a strong presence, women are still a minority in some fields.

 Then there’s pay inequality.
-Women earn about 80.4% of what men do each week.
+Women employed full-time, year-round in STEM occupations earned more than their non-STEM counterparts but the gender earnings gap persisted within STEM occupations.
+Among the 70 detailed STEM occupations the Census Bureau reports on, women earned more than men in only one STEM occupation: computer network architects.
+But women represented only 8% of those in this occupation.
 It may be hard for a victim of abuse or single mom to afford a college degree.
 So, many charitable agencies who care about women’s causes make funds available too.

 Why Consider Grants for Women?